How to Become a Travel Nurse

-There is a shortage of all RNs.
-Advances in technology that allow people to live longer along with the increasing age of the baby boomer generation have increased the need for nurses.
-Because of this, the Bureau of Labor Statistics expects the job growth outlook for registered nurses will be around 19% between 2012 and 2022, which is faster than average.
+There is a shortage of RNs in all areas of nursing.
+Advances in technology that allow people to live longer, along with the increasing age of the baby boomer generation, have increased the need for nurses.
+Because of this, the Bureau of Labor Statistics expects the job growth outlook for registered nurses will be around 16% between 2012 and 2022, which is faster than average.
 Travel nurses can expect a comparable rate of growth.
 There has been an increase of RNs entering the job market so in general, nurses with a bachelor’s degree will have better prospects.